acentswap/docs2-wiki/products/ifo-initial-farm-offering/ifo-guide.md

 #### Use social media

-There isn’t a set time before an IFO goes live for the countdown to start, so check PancakeSwap’s official social media accounts for news about upcoming IFO times.
+There isn’t a set time before an IFO goes live for the countdown to start, so check AcentSwap’s official social media accounts for news about upcoming IFO times.

 The countdown and announcements will give you plenty of time to prepare.

 ## **Once the IFO is live**

 While an IFO is live, you will have 1 hour to participate.
-If you have done the steps above and have CAKE tokens in your wallet, it doesn’t take long at all to buy the new token.
+If you have done the steps above and have ADE tokens in your wallet, it doesn’t take long at all to buy the new token.

 ### Checking if the IFO is live